michelle-hwang/michelle-hwang.github.io/_pages/not-a-robot.md

 {% include gallery %}

-In my spare time, I like to enjoy a glass of red wine, listen to music, and figure out how to translate my texts to my sisters in emoji.
+In my spare time, I like to enjoy a glass of red wine, paint, strum the ukulele, and figure out how to translate my texts to my sisters in emoji.
 I love trying new things and going on hikes.
 My favorite activity is planning events with my friends!

 **Some of my likes**